What an Executor Cannot Do: A Beneficiary Guide

 Your first practical step should be to open a new, separate bank account in the name of the estate.
 All of the deceased’s cash assets should be deposited into this account, and all estate expenses—like funeral costs, utility bills for their home, and legal fees—must be paid from it.
 Keeping meticulous records of every single transaction is not just good practice; it’s a legal requirement of your role in the trust administration process.

-Don’t Use Estate Funds for Personal Gain
+Is It Okay to Use Estate Funds for Personal Expenses?

 The estate’s assets are not your personal piggy bank.
 As an executor, you cannot use the estate’s money for your own benefit, period.
 This means you can’t “borrow” cash from the estate account to cover a personal bill, even if you fully intend to pay it back.
 You also can’t use estate property, like a car or vacation home, for your personal enjoyment.